WHIZARD: Build and link time comparison

 273.788 ± 70.320 | 232.909 | 354.986 | 1.00 |

-Bear with me, the above results lack a meaningful rounding of the errors - it is not directly supported by hyperfine
+Bear with me, the above results lack a meaningful rounding of the errors - it is not directly supported by hyperfine.

-allows us to export the results as a JSON-file.
+But, hyperfine allows us to export the results as a JSON-file.

-Therefore, we could parse the JSON-file with Python and evaluate the numbers with the uncertainties
+Therefore, we could parse the JSON-file with Python and evaluate the numbers with the uncertainties module to automate the rounding.

 However, these numbers are not really meaningful at all: I did not use a clean benchmark system, so these number and my conclusion should be seen with a huge grain of salt at all.